 When I saw that it was becoming a more frequent, and seemingly intentional behavior on my daughter’s part, I wasn’t quite sure how to deal with it.
 My concern may have been based on my own sexist assumptions about such behavior.
 From the beginning, I was determined to raise my daughter with the girls-can-do-anything-boys-can-do approach.
 I just didn’t know that at a very early age, anything would include that.
 My friends who were parents of male children seemed far less surprised by their sons’ self-stimulating activities.
 In my conversations with moms of little boys, it was all about the pointing, prodding and pulling – starting at a very early age.
 They talked about it matter-of-factly — sometimes even with pride that their little angel found “his favorite toy.”

 It turned out my pediatrician’s glee at having the opportunity to discuss this issue was due to the fact that he had written a professional paper on the topic, one that he had the nurse give to me at the end of our appointment, titled “Masturbation in Early Childhood.”
 I was relieved to see the word “early” in the title, since at the time of our conversation, my daughter was barely a year old.
 I had no suspicion of anything sinister.
 There was no question of possible abuse, (a worry often associated, among other symptoms, with excessive self-stimulation in children).
 Instead, I worried whether this was normal behavior for a child so young.
-Later, normal developmental milestones aside, as my daughter grew into a two-, three- then five-year-old, my worry vanished and I was just left with acute social embarrassment.
+Later, normal developmental milestones aside, as my daughter grew into a 2-, 3- then 5-year-old, my worry vanished and I was just left with acute social embarrassment.

 Here’s what I learned during that visit.
 Apparently, masturbation is both a common activity for young children, sometimes even babies, both boys and girls, and a common source of stress and concern among parents — who, like me, want their children to grow up to be socially and sexually well adjusted people — the kind of well adjusted people who later in life have normal, healthy sexual relationships and who, as children, do not straddle the corner of the coffee table, rocking back and forth until their faces turn beet red during Mommy and Daddy’s dinner party.